Iron Ore-Shanghai rebar nears two-month high, inventory slips

 Iron ore stockpiles at major Chinese ports, comprised of older cargoes bought by mills and traders, fell 1 percent to 98.44 million tonnes at the end of last week, said industry consultancy Mysteel.

-Chinese steel mills have ramped up production on expectation that demand builders will pick up as the weather warms, keeping demand for iron ore healthy.
+Chinese steel mills have ramped up production on expectations that demand builders will pick up as the weather warms, keeping demand for iron ore healthy.

 "There's a bit of a risk that supply is going to overshoot and we are seeing indications that mills are ramping up output, and that's perhaps why we are not getting better price performance, and the inventories are not dropping too quickly," said Train.